 In this way, you can benefit from the compounding effect of reinvested dividends.
 Certain investment platforms and brokerages will allow you to reinvest your dividends.
 By reinvesting your dividends, you ensure that the amount of idle cash in your account is minimal and compound interest is kicking in.

 Capital appreciation within stocks can also have a compounding effect.
-Growth in the equity of companies has the ability to compound returns over time.
-As companies retain earnings and reinvest into the company itself, rather than pay out earnings to shareholders, they are attempting to generate even more return with that capital.
+Growth in the equity of companies can compound returns over time.
+As companies retain earnings and reinvest those earnings into the company itself, rather than pay out earnings to shareholders, they are attempting to generate even more return with that capital.

-If you are trying to figure out how much money you can make with compound interest, there are tools on the internet available for free called compound interest calculators.
+If you are trying to figure out how much money you can make with compound interest, there are several free tools available called compound interest calculators.

 The FIRE Movement focuses on saving as much money as possible and benefiting either through compound interest from savings accounts or investment portfolios.
 However, that is not the only option when it comes to creating passive income.
-In fact, there are many different ways to earn passive income.
+Despite what you may believe, there are many different ways to earn passive income.

 Investing in real estate is one of the top ways to earn passive income.
-There are many different types of ways to invest in real estate.
-For example, you can buy a duplex, rent out half and live in the other half.
+There are many different ways to invest in real estate and they don't all involve dealing with tenants.

-On the other hand, if you are looking for a more passive way to invest in real estate, you can invest in REITs (real estate investment trusts), which are securities that represent real estate and pay out dividends.
+If you are looking for a passive way to invest in real estate, you can invest in REITs (real estate investment trusts), which are securities that represent real estate and pay out dividends.
 You could also invest in crowdfunded real estate platforms such as Fundrise or Realty Mogul.

-Investing in stocks can be risky, but investors have the ability to build long term wealth by choosing smart investments.
+Investing in stocks can be risky, but investors can build long-term wealth by choosing smart investments.
 You can take advantage of compounding your returns by investing in stocks.

 When investing in the stock market, you choose whether you want to pursue a passive or active investing strategy.
 Passive investors will typically try to track a market index like the S&P 500 by buying and holding index funds.
 Active investors on the other hand will take a more dynamic approach and attempt to outperform the market.